 - Provides general medical services, family planning (excluding IUCD) and immunisations to a minimum of 2000 patients

-- Is able to cope with its patient load effectively with or without trainees
+- Is able to cope with its patient load effectively with or without postgraduate doctors in training

 - Has clinical governance procedures for the management of all QOF conditions, regular significant event analysis and regular clinical audits in areas other than QOF

-- Has regular practice meetings, which the trainee is expected to attend
+- Has regular practice meetings, which the postgraduate doctor is expected to attend

 - Can provide trainers with 2 sessions of allocated trainer time each week, one of which is notional, the other for training.
 At least one hour of preparation time should be timetabled and protected for educational supervision, teaching preparation and training duties

-- If your practice has been approved as a Spoke Training Practice, you will be required to complete a notes audit prior to trainee allocation
+- If your practice has been approved as a Spoke Training Practice, you will be required to complete a notes audit prior to postgraduate doctor in training allocation

 On completion participants will be approved as a Trainer with the GMC for a period of two years.